"Now Listen to Me..."

 Released in 2007, Into the Wild concerns the true-life adventures of a young college graduate, Chris McCandless, who decides to disconnect from family, established societal and materialistic values, travel across the country and eventually live in the Alaskan wilderness on his own.
 Inspired by the writings of Thoreau and London among others, Chris' ultimate fantasy of communing with nature turns into a tough reality that eventually overwhelms the young romanticist.

 Sean Penn has both written the screenplay from Jon Krakauer's book and directed this most impressive film.
 Less sophisticated directors might have either leaned toward idealising McCandless and his adventuresome spirit or criticising his naivety regarding independent survival in such a harsh landscape with only the slightest means of support.
 Penn, with great insight, is able to present these and other perspectives while admirably restraining from taking a moral stance of his own.
 His reserved but mature storytelling allows us to "find our own way" and fully engage in the many fascinating and diverse characters whom Chris encounters during his journey, while also gaining a deeper understanding of Chris through their eyes.
 There are dedicated performances from a large ensemble cast, with Emile Hirsch as Chris McCandless and Hal Holbrook as Ron Franz superlative standouts.

 Highly personal 'journey of discovery' films like Into the Wild tend to polarise audiences.
-On the one hand, many will determine Chris' story to be bold and inspirational, finding him commendable for "marching to his own beat".
+On the one hand, many will determine Chris' story to be bold and inspirational, finding him commendable for "marching to his own beat."
 Others will see the person and his dream as reckless, insensitive to others and foolish.
-If instead of "taking sides", however, viewers can take a page out of filmmaker Sean Penn's book and suspend judgement, immersing themselves in the voyage itself, such a distinctively introspective character study like this one, that is so well made with courage, restraint and conviction, can be extraordinarily enlightening.
+If instead of taking sides, however, viewers will take a page out of filmmaker Sean Penn's book and suspend judgement, immersing themselves in the voyage itself, such a distinctively introspective character study like this one, that is so well made with courage, restraint and conviction, can be extraordinarily enlightening.
 There's also our ability to relate at stake here.
-As flawed as his character may be, Chris' final journal entry and peace with himself can be an emotionally potent, spiritually profound revelation, particularly for those who place empathy before virtue.
+As flawed as his character may be, Chris' final journal entry and peace with himself is an emotionally potent, spiritually profound revelation, particularly for those who place empathy before virtue.